Summary

 Evaluate

-Using the Gallery Walk strategy, students utilize a rubric to evaluate each their peers' safety posters.
+Using the Gallery Walk strategy, students utilize a rubric to evaluate three of their peers' safety posters.

 Materials

-• Lab Safety Poster Rubric (attached; one per group of students)
+Lab Safety Poster Rubric (attached; three per group of students)

-• Safety Symbol Card Sort (attached; one per group of students)
+Safety Symbol Card Matching handout (attached; one per group of students)

 Engage

-Ask students to brainstorm with an Elbow Partner what safety rules they have heard in science class.
+Display slide 7 and have students brainstorm with an elbow partner about what safety rules they have heard in science class.

-Move to slide 6.
-Ask students if they can name the item displayed on the screen.
-Do the same with slide 7, then slide 8.
+Display slide 10 and show the students the photo of the car battery.
+Ask the class if they can name the item in the photo.
 Then, ask students if they noticed anything the three items had in common.

 Explore